 She touched the boy’s hand gently, her thoughts wandering through every patient she’d held, every breath she’d fought to keep in a failing body.
 And though it all felt impossibly large, there was comfort in the knowledge that she’d given every part of herself.
 Not for recognition, but because this was what she was made for.

-In that quiet, sacred second, Isla felt the presence of something illimitable—not hope, not sorrow, but the space between.
-A place only nurses know, where pain and beauty meet, where life balances on a needle’s edge.
+In that quiet, sacred second, Isla felt the presence of something illimitable – not hope, not sorrow, but the space between; a place only nurses know, where pain and beauty meet, where life balances on a needle’s edge.

 Unbreakable.